Kirkjufellsfoss waterfall and Kirkjufell mountain, Snaefellsnes Peninsula, Iceland

 package includes:

-Round trip tickets to Iceland including taxes and luggage
+Round trip tickets to Iceland including taxes and luggage.

-10-11 nights’ accommodation with breakfast
+10-11 nights’ accommodation with breakfast.

-Itinerary with must-see stops and travel tips (PDF)
+Itinerary with must-see stops and travel tips (PDF).

-Support from Iceland travel specialists before and during your trip
+Support from Iceland travel specialists.

-Access to a local helpline during your stay in Iceland
+Access to a local helpline during your stay in Iceland.

-Protected under Sweden’s statutory travel regulations
+Protected under Sweden’s statutory travel regulations.

 add ons:

-Upgrade your accommodation to Comfort or Quality level
+Upgrade your accommodation to Comfort or Quality level.

-Choose a different rental car (standard: Hyundai I10 or similar)
+Choose a different rental car (standard: Hyundai I10 or similar).

-About our prices:
+About our Prices & Payment:

 Prices are per person, based on double occupancy.